 Largemouth in Teal had a slightly above average catch rate of 6.8 fish per mile.
 Size of largemouth was similar to that of smallmouth bass, with only 30% of the fish captured measuring longer than 12 inches and only 2 fish longer than 15 inches.
-The daily bag limit for bass in Teal Lake is 5 combined of the two bass species with no minimum length limit for largemouth bass.
+The daily bag limit for bass in Teal Lake is 5 combined of the two bass species with a 14-inch minimum length limit.